HomerReid/meep_adjoint/docs/Tutorial/index.rst

 The :class:`OptimizationProblem<OptimizationProblem>` constructor accepts a large number of required and optional input arguments, whose setup will typically occupy a straightforward but somewhat lengthy chunk of your driver script.
-In the :mod:`Router.py` script, this is done by the `init_problem` function, which accepts no arguments and

-; you will find the full
-documentation for these in the :ref:`API reference <OptimizationProblem>`, but in most cases you'll probably be able simply to copy the initialization code from this tutorial or one of the other :ref:`worked examples <Examples/index>` and modify as appropriate for your problem.
+You will find documentation for the full set of arguments in the :ref:`API reference <OptimizationProblem>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`Router.py` or one of the other :ref:`worked examples <Examples/index>` and modify as appropriate for your problem.

+In :mod:`Router.py` script, this is done by a function named `init_problem,` which accepts no arguments and returns a new instance of :class:`OptimizationProblem<OptimizationProblem>`.

 Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem` may be grouped into three categories: